Skip to content

 Think of it this way: you’d use a catering pot to simmer a large batch of chili on the stove.
 Once it’s cooked, you’d transfer it to a deep hotel pan to keep it warm and ready for service on the line.
 Both are crucial pieces of restaurant equipment, but they serve distinct purposes in the kitchen workflow.
 Understanding this difference helps you build a more efficient and organized cooking process from start to finish.

-When to Use a Pot Instead of a Pan
+When to Choose a Catering Pot Over a Pan

 Deciding between a pot and a pan comes down to what you’re cooking and how you’re cooking it.
 Reach for a pot when you’re working with liquids or need significant depth.
 Pots are your go-to for simmering sauces, creating rich stocks, or boiling large quantities of pasta and vegetables.
 Their high sides contain liquids and prevent splatters, while their shape promotes even heat circulation from the bottom up.